 - 1 can full fat coconut milk (approx. 13 ounces)

 - 2 ounces good quality unsweetened chocolate

-- 4 Tablespoons granulated monk fruit sweetener or granulated stevia like Norbu brand, like Natvia
+- 4 Tablespoons granulated monk fruit sweetener or granulated stevia (like Norbu or Natvia)

 - 1/2 teaspoon vanilla extract

 - 3/4 cup water, or adjust to your preferred consistency